uviclibraries/rstudio/basics-interface.md

 To do this, you’ll run the `help()` function.

-`help("mean")` will provide you with information about the mean function in RStudio.
+For example, `help("mean")` will provide you with information about the mean function in RStudio.
 The help information will be displayed in the Help pane following your command.

 <div id="gif1">